s203645/Sara_Stacc_Challenge/README.md

 # Sara_Stacc_Challenge

+This is an application that displays the consumer's energy consumption for the past 500 hours.
+Then, based on this information, the application calculates which power provider that is the cheapest for this consumer to use.
+The cheapest power provider will appear in a green box.
+The others appear in red boxes.
+The boxes also contain information about the estimated monthly payment per power provider.

-## My app is running as a docker container on a linux vm on linode.
+## My app is running as a docker container on a Linux VM on Linode.
+### The IP address to the website can be found in the mail I sent you.
+I didn't have time to set up a domain name.
+Maybe next time :)
-## To run the docker image you can pull it from my docker hub repo
+## To run the docker image you can pull it from my docker hub repo:
 https://hub.docker.com/repository/docker/sarabirkeland/stacchallenge

 ### Command for pulling docker image